 Further, if you have edited the Nikon photos in Adobe Photoshop or Lightroom, the new modified image file may not be there in the backup drive.

-Such situations call for a photo recovery software such as Stellar Photo Recovery that bring native support for all Nikon camera file formats
+Such situations call for a photo recovery software such as Stellar Photo Recovery that brings native support for all Nikon camera file formats

 As a Nikon Photo Recovery software — Stellar Photo Recovery is one of safest and most effective tools to restore deleted photos in case you’re facing an obsolete or no backup situation.

 The software works in complex loss situations and recovers even from reformatted or corrupt SD card, microSD card, SDHC, SDXC, hard drive, pen drive etc.

 Plus, it restores uncompressed RAW photos shot with Nikon DSLR, Mirrorless, or Point & Shoot cameras, without affecting their original quality.